RC: W10 D5 — Creating a monotonically incrementing sequence number

 sequence number of the tests asserting it every time I added, deleted or modified another one).

-method on my singleton that would be called before each test.
+Therefore, I thought of adding a reset method on my singleton that would be called before each test.

 To do this, I needed to use a slightly more complex syntax: I wrapped the logic inside

-class inheriting from the decorated class (SingleNumberGenerator
+a SingletonWrapper class inheriting from the decorated class (SingleNumberGenerator).

-method to handle instantiation and with a reset
+I also provided it with a __new__ method to handle instantiation and with a reset method to handle resetting the

 generator.